How to handle requests for charity gigs

 Note: The minimum quote you can send on GigSalad is $15.

-Benefits to booking a charity gig
+Benefits of booking a charity gig

 GigSalad treats charity gigs like regular bookings.
 You'll get credit for them as long as you mark the lead as booked or the client pays your fee (or the minimum quote) through the platform.
-When booking on-site, the client will still pay a small service fee, even for charity gigs.
+When booking onsite, the client will still pay a small service fee, even for charity gigs.
 Once the event is over, the client can leave you a verified review.
 In addition, the booking will count toward your Top Performer status.

-šŸ¤ Learn more about how to handle requests for charity gigs.
+š¤ Learn more about how to handle requests for charity gigs.

 Declining a request for a charity gig